danielmiessler/SecLists/Passwords/Default-Credentials/README.md

+## default-passwords.txt

+This wordlist is automatically updated by a github action whenever `default-passwords.csv` is updated.
+New contributions are to be made to the `default-passwords.csv` wordlist.

 ## cirt-net_collection.txt

 This wordlist is a collection of default passwords for 523 vendors, totaling 2084 passwords.
 The vendors are as following: